 Even when users aren’t planning to visit your site, a clear favicon design that stands out among the rest can lead to users revisiting your site.

 How to create a Favicon for Your Website

 Step 1: Create Your Image

-You can design a favicon using an image editor like Fireworks, Photoshop, Corel Paint, or a free, open source alternative like GIMP.
+You can design a favicon image using an editor like Fireworks, Photoshop, Corel Paint, or a free, open-source alternative like GIMP.